mohitroy2502/dep/README.md

 - Lab Guides
     - Broken down by the day, this folder contains the material necessary to perform the labs
 - Scenario Assets
-    - Reference material to assist you during the course.
-Contains relevant information around the customer Connection 5G
+    - Reference material to assist you during the bootcamp.
+Contains relevant information about the customer, Connection 5G, and their infrastruture, data systems and proposed architecture for implementation